ErezAmihud/dearmor/README.md

 [X] adding a nice user interface
 [X] Tests
 [X] Trigger functions to load to unobfuscate them
-[ ] add black formatting
+[X] automatically close whatever windows the running application may start [ ] add black formatting
-[ ] Find out how to include `code.py` as package data [ ] Use a nicer way to inject the code - I don't like that I have to compile the dll [ ] make the code work on versions other than >3.6 (I love typing... we have to remove those) [ ] automatically close whatever windows the running application may start [ ] check on advanced modes
+[ ] Find out how to include `code.py` as package data [ ] Use a nicer way to inject the code - I don't like that I have to compile the dll [ ] make the code work on versions other than >3.6
-[ ] Figure out why our stack is bigger than the others, because it is interesting
+[ ] check on advanced modes

 ### Contribute